dyncan/salesforce-vscode-soql-booster/README.md

 ## Usage

 1. Open an Apex class file in your authenticated Salesforce project.
-2. Start writing a SOQL query (within the `[SELECT ...
+2. Start writing a static SOQL query (within the `[SELECT ...
 FROM ...]` format).
-3. The plugin will automatically identifies the object based on the current cursor position and provides corresponding field suggestions.
+3. The plugin will automatically identify the object based on the current cursor position and provide corresponding field suggestions.
 4. Use Tab or Enter to accept suggestions.

+Note: The plugin currently supports static SOQL queries within Apex classes only.

 ### Clearing the Cache